NicoG96/The-Software-Engineering-Interview/README.md

    1. Define the API: the resources, parameters, functions, & responses
    2. Define the database schema: the fields and estimated bytes per record
 4. High-level design
-   1. Sketch a basic algorithm that includes the main components and the connections between them
+   1. Sketch a basic system that includes the main components and the connections between them
 5. Scaling
    1. Iterate through each component and scale individually
       1. For the application layer, break down into microservices